USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_gcc.md

 ```
 If they are found, proceed to set the environment variables.
 The paths will be dependent on your compute environment
-If they are not found, reload your module (see above)
+If they are not found, reload your module (see above), or ask your system administrator for the paths to a compiler
 ```

 setenv FC gfortran